opendevsecops/lobby/README.md

 OpenDevSecOps is a non-profit on a mission to deliver highly-resilient, readily-available and free security solutions to organisations large and small.

+## Getting Started

+If you come to this place you are most certainly interested in what we are building.
+Here are a few ways to get started:

+* You are welcome to do any changes your heart desires.
+Simply fork the code and make a pull request.
+* Join the team and make your own projects.
+The Slack channel is a great way to reach us.
+* Simple join the conversation.
+Sharing is caring and we would love to hear from you.

 ## Elsewhere

 You can also find us hanging out at the following places: